The first sign of the new Jem doll line appeared very suddenly after it was announced. It was a Jem doll to

 Underside.

-Earrings: Red metal starshaped.
+Earrings: Red chromed metal starshaped.

-Miniature mastertape: Consists of four cardboard print layers.
+Consists of four cardboard print layers.
 Says

 "Starlight Music", "Jacqui Benton Master Tape" and "Set 1, Take 1".